Chapter 6: The Sealed Galleries

 “How far?”

 He was quiet for a moment.
-He did not interrupt.
-He did not ask unnecessary questions.
-His gaze dropped to her hands — the faint tremor in them she had not mentioned, the tension held in her wrists.
+Did not interrupt.
+His gaze dropped to her hands — the tremor she had not mentioned, the tension in her wrists.

 “The cost,” he said.

-“Yes.”
-She held up her hand, palm open.
 “Every projection borrows something.
-Vital energy — the Cartography manual calls it resonant capacity, but that’s the institution’s word.
-The truth is simpler.
 You push your hand into cold water, and the cold takes your warmth.
 The further you reach, the more it takes.
 Pull back in time, the warmth returns.
 Push too far, too long —” She closed her fingers.
 “The warmth doesn’t come back.”

 “Depletion.”

 “I’ve worked with Calibrators for two decades.
-I know the word.
 I don’t know what it means from the inside.”
-He uncrossed his arms.
-His hands were at his sides now — open, attentive, waiting for the information he actually needed.
-“What does it look like?
-If you push too far.
-What am I watching for?”
+His hands were at his sides — open, waiting.
+“What am I watching for?”

 “And the threshold.”

-“The threshold is the line past which depletion becomes permanent.
-You don’t feel it.
-That’s the danger.
+“The line past which depletion becomes permanent.
 You can’t sense the boundary from inside the projection.
 By the time you know you’ve crossed it, you’ve already crossed it.”

 “Then how do you know?”

-He held her gaze for three seconds.
+He held her gaze.
+Three seconds.
 Four.
-His jaw shifted once — recalibrating.
+His jaw shifted — recalibrating.
+Something settling into position.

 He picked up his tool bag.